 If you keep the tank full, theoretically no air is in the tank.
 But, regular gas (with ethanol) can experience phase separation where water contaminates the gas, causing the ethanol to attach to water molecules.
 This leads to two distinct layers in the tank, with gasoline at the top and water and ethanol in the bottom.
 That water will ultimately find its way to the carburetor, and it will sit in the bowl of the carb.
 Now you have a costly science experiment growing in your fuel delivery system.
 Not good.

-Here’s how we recommend preparing snowblowers for sitting through the warmer months.
+Here are some recommendation for preparing snowblowers for sitting through the warmer months.

 - Drain the gas and run the machine dry.